We all start with blogging mistakes…

-It doesn’t matter how much traffic or money you put, without creating engaging content, you can’t make a blog popular.
+It doesn’t matter how much traffic or money you put in, without creating engaging content, you can’t make a blog popular.

-Even Google came up openly to declare that content is one of the top 3 ranking factors along with backlinks and rankbrain.
+Even Google came up openly declared that content is one of the top 3 ranking factors along with backlinks and rank brain.

 If you are struggling to increase your blog exposure with your content, try implementing the following content writing tips.

 - Write detailed SEO-optimized content.
-Generally the blog posts with over 2,000 words always perform well in Google search results.
+Generally, blog posts with over 2,000 words always perform well in Google search results.
 So take time to create in-depth articles that help your audience.

 - Find out what your audience wants: Define your blog niche (here are 100+ blog niche ideas to choose from) and set your target audience in mind before you create any content for your blog.